KTMichael/Shopify_Intern_Challenge/README.md

 ### To run the app in development mode:

-1. Replace the current start script with the below script in the scripts section of the package.json file.

-2. Change the config.example.js file name to config.js.
+1. Change the config.example.js file name to config.js.

-3. Open the config.js file and replace "YOUR_API_KEY_HERE" with your personal OpenAI API Key in quotes.
+2. Open the config.js file and replace "YOUR_API_KEY_HERE" with your personal OpenAI API Key in quotes.

+3. Replace the current start script(s) with the below scripts in the scripts section of the package.json file.

-4. "build": "webpack --mode development --watch", "start": "nodemon ./server/index.js"
+   - "build": "webpack --mode development --watch"
+   - "start": "nodemon ./server/index.js"

-5. In one terminal run, "npm start"
+4. In one terminal run, "npm start"

-6. In another terminal run, "npm run build"
+5. In another terminal run, "npm run build"

-7. Open http://localhost:3000/ in a browser to view app.
+6. Open http://localhost:3000/ in a browser to view app.

 ## Tech Stack: